 - Gifted to Lead: The Art of Leading as a Woman in the Church by Nancy Beach

-- The resource shares the personal stories of people coming to an understanding of biblical equality in their own lives.
-Examples:
+- Shares the personal stories of people coming to an understanding of biblical equality in their own lives:

 - A Sword Between the Sexes?: C. S. Lewis and the Gender Debates by Mary Stewart Van Leeuwen

-- The resource brings to light the contributions of past or present women who have followed their callings, providing tangible examples of biblical equality being lived out.
-Examples:
+- Highlights the contributions of past or present women who have followed their callings, providing tangible examples of biblical equality being lived out: